Shaaali/identity-apps/docs/guides/authentication/enterprise-login/add-oidc-idp-login.md

 Once the OIDC identity provider is created, you can configure <a :href="$withBase('/references/idp-settings/oidc-settings-for-idp/#additional-settings')">additional OIDC settings</a> from the **Protocol** tab.
 :::

 Asgardeo requests for the **openid** scope from the external identity provider.
-If you need more attributes from the external identity provider, you can configure the `scope` as an <a :href="$withBase('/references/idp-settings/oidc-settings-for-idp/#additional-query-parameters')">additional query param</a>.
+If you need more attributes from the external identity provider, you can configure `scope` as an <a :href="$withBase('/references/idp-settings/oidc-settings-for-idp/#additional-query-parameters')">additional query param</a>.
 For example, you can configure the key as `scope` and the value as `openid profile` (i.e, `scope=openid profile`).

 ## Enable the OIDC IdP for login